What to Understand About the Power of Inclusive Hiring

 He says, when people “open their minds” and expect success not only of themselves but also of the employees they hire, “It amazes me how often you achieve that outcome.
 And by success, I mean not just in terms of operational success within the workplace, but success for that individual in their life.”

 - Inclusive hiring enables businesses to fill needed roles with skilled, qualified people who are the right “fit.”
 Industries in Canada and other countries are facing labour shortages and expect these to continue over the next 10 years.

-And a 2018 study by the Business Development Bank of Canada found 39% of small-to-medium enterprises (SME), which drive the Canadian economy, are having difficulty finding new workers.
+And a 2018 study by the Business Development Bank of Canada found 39% of SMBs, which drive the Canadian economy, are having difficulty finding new workers.

 Meanwhile the Mining Industry Human Resources Council has said the Canadian mining sector needs 100,000 new workers over the next decade.

 Labour shortages like this aren’t happening only in Canada.

 A global Manpower survey showed that in the U.S., seven out of 10 companies reported labour shortages in 2019.
 That’s 70%.
 In 2009, it was 19%.